-Rosacea symptoms consist of facial redness, spidery veins and rosacea papules that normally progress to a more severe stage unless properly treated.
+Rosacea symptoms vary by the type and stage of rosacea.
+Symptoms consist of facial redness, spidery veins and rosacea papules that normally progress to a more severe stage unless properly treated.

 Mild Rosacea – Stage I